mikemasam/a3ensite/README.md

 # a3ensite

----

-> a3ensite make sites - Generate apache or nginx configuration file
+- `a3ensite make sites` - Generate apache or nginx configuration file
-> a3ensite make hosts - Generate hosts entries to /etc/hosts or any other Hosts.FileLoc
+- `a3ensite make hosts` - Generate hosts entries to /etc/hosts or any other Hosts.FileLoc
-> a3ensite status sites - Print sites status [Count, Status]
+- `a3ensite status sites` - Print sites status [Count, Status]

----

 ### Reference